Androphagi: History

-Migration towards the forest steppe

-From the Caucasian steppe, the tribe of the Royal Scythians expanded to the south, following the coast of the Caspian Sea and arrived in the Ciscaucasian steppes, from where they settled in eastern Transcaucasia until the early 6th century BC.

-The Royal Scythians were finally expelled from West Asia in the c.
-600s BC, after which, beginning in the later 7th and lasting throughout much of the 6th century BC, the majority of the Scythians migrated from Ciscaucasia into the Pontic Steppe, which became the centre of Scythian power.

-The retreat of the Royal Scythians from West Asia into the Pontic steppe pushed a Scythian splinter group to the north, into the region of Donets-Kramatorsk, where they formed the Vorskla and Sula-Donets groups of the Scythian culture, of which the Donets group corresponded to the Melanchlaeni, the Sula group to the Androphagi, and the Vorskla group to the Budini, with all of these groups remaining independent from the Scythians proper.
-This splinter group arrived in the forest-steppe region in part from the Kuban region, but for the most from northern Ciscaucasia.
+Beginning in the later 7th and lasting throughout much of the 6th century BC, the majority of the Scythians migrated from the North Caucasus into the Pontic–Caspian steppe, which became the centre of Scythian power.
+In the region of Donets-Kramatorsk, the Vorskla and Sula-Donets subgroups of the Scythian culture emerged.
+Of these, the Donets group corresponded to the Melanchlaeni, the Sula group to the Androphagi, and the Vorskla group to the Budini, with all of these groups remaining independent of the Scythians proper.

-Of these groups, the Androphagi and the Melanchlaeni were closely related tribes.

-The Persian invasion

 When the Persian Achaemenid king Darius I attacked the Scythians in 513 BC, the Scythian king Idanthyrsus summoned the kings of the peoples surrounding his kingdom to a meeting to decide how to deal with the Persian invasion.
-The kings of the Budini, Gelonians, and Sarmatians accepted to help the Scythians against the Persian attack, while the kings of the Agathyrsi, Androphagi, Melanchlaeni, Neuri, and Tauri refused to support the Scythians.
+The kings of the Budini, Gelonians, and Sarmatians agreed to support the Scythians against the attack, while the kings of the Agathyrsi, Androphagi, Melanchlaeni, Neuri, and Tauri refused to help.

-During the campaign, the Scythians and the Persian army pursuing them passed through the territories of the Melanchlaeni, Androphagi, and Neuri, before they reached the borders of the Agathyrsi, who refused to let the Scythian divisions to pass into their territories and find refuge there, thus forcing the Scythians to return to Scythia with the Persians pursuing them.

 Society and culture

-The ancient Greek author Herodotus of Halicarnassus described the Androphagi as wearing Scythian-type clothing, and speaking a "peculiar language."
+The ancient Greek author Herodotus described the Androphagi as wearing Scythian-type clothing, and speaking a "peculiar language."
+This might have been a Scythian language or dialect different from that of the Pontic Scythians.

-Lifestyle

 The Androphagi were largely engaged in agriculture and farming, and hunting was of lesser importance among them.

-Language

-The "peculiar language" of the Androphagi might have been a dialect of Iranic language different from that of the Pontic Scythians.
-The Sula group of the Scythian culture which corresponded to the Androphagi was part of an area of Iranic toponymy and hydronymy.
+Trade relations between them and the ancient Greek colonies on the northern shores of the Black Sea had been established in the 6th century BC.
+Herodotus described them as savage and lawless, possibly reflecting strained relations with Olbian Greek traders who traversed their territory along a major trade route.

+Cannibalism